About Ear Candling

 Who can benefit from ear candling?

-Ear Candling can benefit almost everyone, from infants to adults.
+Ear Candling may assist almost everyone, from infants to adults.

-However there are different groups of people who will may benefit more than others.
+However there are various groups of people who may benefit more than others.
 They include:

 Musicians (especially singers and horn blowers)